 The mountain scenery is stunningly beautiful.
 In June, wildflowers are blossoming everywhere, giving you a taste of the colourful Kyrgyz alpine meadows.
 You will pass a couple of lookout points along the way and if you keep going, you will reach a waterfall.

 Remember to bring enough food for the day and warm clothes, as the weather can change very suddenly.
+We were caught out there in just our t-shirts when fog crept up and the temperature dropped rapidly.
+While we made it back without a problem, we were very uncomfortable.

 #8 Go rafting on the Chui River

 If you want to leave Bishkek on a day trip, rafting is another option.
-We went with the Silk Road Water Centre and our hostel helped us organising both the transport to the river and the rafting itself.
+We went with the Silk Road Water Centre and our hostel helped us organise both the transport to the river and the rafting itself.

 While the Chui River is nothing like the Nile, the Zambezi or the Colorado River, we had a lot of fun that day.
 Our guides took us down a couple of rapids that left us soaking wet.
 None of us fell in, but if you prefer, they also have an option for stronger waves.